joeriks/UmbracoExternalContents/readme.md

 Solution : use an Umbraco site externally and just retrieve the content from the MVC 3 app.

-We like the content editing in Umbraco, and wanted to use that for an existing MVC 3 application.
-However we wanted the CMS to stay out of the way as much as possible, and in particular we wanted to handle routing and rendering completely ourselves (or rather the plain MVC3 way) - so the standard Umbraco installation was not something we wanted to have.
+I and the others in a project I work on like the content editing in Umbraco, and wanted to try to use that for an the existing MVC 3 application in our project.

+However we wanted the CMS to stay out of the way as much as possible, and in particular we wanted to handle routing and rendering completely the plain MVC3 way - so the standard Umbraco installation was not something we wanted to have.

 I know there are other ways to solve this, but this is simple and does seems to work ok (still early though) and I wanted to publish it if someone else is interested + also as part of the disussion of how we would like to see Umbraco in the future (I'd vote for an option to be able to disable Umbraco front-end routing and rendering).